 When to take

-If you’re taking Doptelet for a low platelet count due to chronic liver disease, you’ll take it once a day for 5 days.
+If you’re taking Doptelet for a low platelet count due to chronic liver disease, you’ll take it once per day for 5 days.
 You can take Doptelet at any time of day but try to take it at the same time each day.
 You should start taking Doptelet 10 to 13 days before your planned procedure.

 To help make sure you don’t miss a dose, try setting a reminder on your phone.
 A medication timer may be useful, too.